 Our results are relevant for policy makers and firm managers of SMEs in transition economies.
-The evidence shows that small and medium-sized firms in these countries still rely on internally generated sources to support their growth and find it very difficult to obtain external finance.
-Thus, the governments in transition economies need to pay increased attention to small and medium-sized enterprises and try to create an environment that will be beneficial for SME development.
-Further, a better understanding of how firm-specific characteristics impact local firms' growth can help managers engage in more efficient decisions related to their capital structure in order to lower the cost of capital.
-Increasing the capital and labor productivity and investing more funds in research and development (or making a more efficient use of them) will help SMEs in transition economies improve their competitiveness on the EU market and thus, enhance their growth potential.
+The evidence shows that small and medium firms in these countries still rely on internally generated funds to support their growth and find it very difficult to obtain external finance.
+Thus, the governments in transition economies need to pay an increased attention to the small and medium enterprises and try to create an environment that will be beneficial for SMEs development.
+Further, a better understanding of how firm-specific characteristics impact local firms' growth can help managers engage in more efficient investment decisions related to their capital structure in order to lower the cost of capital.
+Increasing capital and labor productivity and investing more funds in research and development (or making a more efficient use of them) will help SMEs in transition economies improve their competitiveness on the EU market and thus, enhance their growth potential.

 Unfortunately, the research does have some limitations.
 The most notable one is related to the lack of complete data for some proxy variables (e.g., short- and long-term debt) or variables that provide information for the educational background and international experience of SME managers.
 These variables are not included in the analysis.
 In addition, the empirical results are derived from a sample of transition economies, which includes a limited number of countries from Central and Eastern Europe.
-The study will improve if more SMEs with full data record from different CEE countries are included in the sample as firm characteristics vary from country to country.
-In order to address the other limitations discussed in the introductory part of the paper we need to introduce a control group (slower-growing firms in this case) and also run the analysis separately for each country in the sample.
-The analysis will benefit if the smallest (micro) and youngest (less than 5 years of existence) firms are included in the dataset in order to examine whether the impact of the identified determinants of growth differ between the different groups of SMEs.
-We may also investigate the effect of different macroeconomic variables (such as GDP per capita, inflation and tax rates) known to be relevant growth determinants or use time dummies instead of macro variables.
-This will improve our future research.
+The analysis will benefit if more SMEs with full data record from different CEE countries are included in the sample as macroeconomic factors and firm characteristics vary from country to country.
+This will also require using a control group (e.g., slower growing or no growing firms) to compare with faster growing firms.
+Finally, the role of public policy and different legal and institutional obstacles in explaining SMEs growth in transition economies needs to be further explored.
+This would be a step further in our research.